ygda-org/programming-guide/README.md

 This guide will walk you through on creating a **simple 2D platformer** with pre-created pixel art assets.

 The tutorial will be split into chapters to be easily digestible.
 We encourage you to experiment by yourself after you finish this tutorial.
+Don't get stuck in tutorial hell!

->Don't get stuck in tutorial hell!
+> Throughout the tutorial, if you see anything you think is missing or can be improved upon, feel free to make a PR or issue addressing your concerns!
 ---

 ## Working in Godot